-- 1. For all wet labs students are expected to have googles.
-Students not having googles will not be allowed to perform the lab. - 2.
+- 1. For all wet labs, students are expected to have goggles.
+Students not having goggles will not be allowed to perform the lab. - 2.
 Students should be on time to lab.
 If a student enters the lab after the pre-lab introduction or is 10 minutes late to the lab, they will not be allowed to perform the lab. - 3.
 Students should have their labs printed out and be ready to start laboratory during their scheduled lab time.
 Faculty members will not print or make copies of the laboratory handouts.
-Labs are available for download on the course website. - 4.
+Labs are available for download on the course website and/or Google classroom. - 4.
 Your data sheet will need to be initialed or stamped before you leave the laboratory.
 If it does not contain either an initial or stamp from your laboratory instructor, it will not be accepted.
-Unless the instructor specifies differently, labs are due at the end of the. laboratory - 5.
+Unless the instructor specifies differently, labs are due at the end of the laboratory - 5.
 Students will work in groups of 2.
 Larger groups are unacceptable. - 6.
-Drs.
-Cavender and Hollandsworth are wonderful and knowledgeable faculty members who are here to here to help you in the laboratory.
-Be respectful of their time and talent.
-What they say in the laboratory and ask you to do is their call.
-They will ask you to leave if your behavior is inappropriate or you or your classmates safety is at risk.
 If you have specific questions/concerns about grading, course content, exams, quizzes, or other related class activities, please contact Dr. Kelley.